YangDrYang/orbDetHOUSE/README.md

 Compiling:

 - compilation is handled by the makefile, run make to rebuild (make must be installed) or clean main functions in the "scripts" directory.
+- examples:
+  - make FILENAME=convertECEF2ECI and make FILENAME=convertECEF2ECI clean
-- examples: make FILENAME=testOrbProp and make FILENAME=testOrbProp clean
+  - make FILENAME=testOrbDetCCData and make FILENAME=testOrbDetCCData clean
 - the binary object files are stored in the "bin/bin_sub" directory

 Running: